AdaCore/gnatstudio/docs/users_guide/extending.rst

   Creates a text field, which can contain any text the user types and be editable by the user.
 This text is prefixed by the value of the :file:`switch` attribute and the separator character.
-If the user doesn't enter any text in the field, nothing is added to the command line.
+If the user does not enter any text in the field, nothing is added to the command line.

   You can specify an optional :file:`<tip>` child tag.
 This tag accepts